 contains a labelling.
 Because the integral Hodge conjecture is proved for cubic fourfolds \cite{Voi07}*{Theorem~18}, this lattice is generated by the classes of algebraic cycles.
 As a consequence, $X$ is special if and only if it contains an algebraic surface not homologous to a complete intersection.

-It is well known that a very general cubic in $\cC_{20}$ contains one and only one Veronese surface.
-However, it is not clear which cubic in $\cC_{20}$ does contain one.
-In the next few paragraphs, we will briefly review the constructions and some basic properties about such cubics.
-Then we will show that a cubic in $\cC_{20}$ contains a Veronese surface once it is not in $\cC_8$, the locus of cubics which contain a plane.
+Special cubic fourfolds containing a Veronese surface determine a divisor $\cC_{20}\subseteq\cC$ which we call the \emph{Veronese locus}.
+Before making this statement precise, let us briefly review the basic construction of this locus.
+First of all, one can produce an example of a \emph{smooth} cubic fourfold $X$ containing a Veronese surface in the following way.

-First of all, recall that the Veronese surface $V\subseteq\bP^5$ is defined as the embedding of $\bP^2$ into $\bP^5$ via the linear system of conics.
-Up to a projective transformation, $V$ can be identified as the embedding
+Recall that the Veronese surface $V\subseteq\bP^5$ is defined as the embedding of $\bP^2$ into $\bP^5$ via the linear system of conics.
+Upon taking a projective transformation, we can write this embedding as

-If we denote by $[X_0:\dots:X_5]$ the homogeneous coordinates of $\bP^5$, then the $2\times 2$-minors of the matrix
+If we denote by $[X_0:\dots:X_5]$ the homogeneous coordinates of $\bP^5$, then the $2\times 2$ minors of the matrix

 form a basis for the ideal $I_V$ of $V\subseteq\bP^5$.
-Using this explicit description, one can easily produce an example of smooth cubic $X$ containing $V$ with the aid of a computer algebra system (e.g. \textsc{Singular} \cite{DGPS}).
+Using this explicit description, one can easily produce an example of smooth cubic $X$ containing $V$ with the aid of a computer algebra system (for example, \textsc{Singular} \cite{DGPS}).